Alumni profile - Victoria Kemp

 During my PhD I had the pleasure of working in a naturally hyper-diverse landscape, but I also witnessed the devastating conversion of this landscape for cash crops.
 After seeing habitat destruction and the effect on local ecosystems, I was interested to find a way to help mitigate this impact, with a focus on developing sustainable, local food systems.
 This is how Pea-Fu was born.

-Yes, my current role marked the beginning of my sixth year at Queen Mary and I have just completed 12 months as Research Manager, split between the Wolfson Institute of Preventive Medicine and the Institute for Population Health Sciences.
+Yes, my current role marked the beginning of my sixth year at Queen Mary and I have just completed 12 months as Research Manager, split between the Wolfson Institute of Population Health.
 As Research Manager, I work closely with the Cross-Institutes Manager and the Institute Directors to support the development and implementation of Institute research strategies; to enhance the research environment; and to facilitate the delivery of strategic research objectives.
 Prior to starting my PhD at Queen Mary, I completed a Masters by Research in Ecology, Evolution and Conservation at the Silwood Campus of Imperial College.
 The course was the main motivation, but the promise of allotments and chickens sealed the deal.
 I completed my masters over 2 years part time and was lucky enough to work on two very interesting and valuable projects: (i) the PREDICTS project, a collaborative project aiming to investigate how local biodiversity typically responds to global human pressures, and (ii) a pan-European project based out of Kew Gardens which investigated the community response of ectomycorrhizal fungi to local environmental characteristics.
 The latter involved a fantastic week-long trip zig-zagging across Southern Italy to take soil samples from incredibly beautiful forest plots.

 Why did you decide to undertake a PhD in Biological Sciences at Queen Mary?
 What was it about this area of science and the University that particularly appealed to you?